On the Effect of Instability on Learning Continuous-Time Linear Control Systems: Design of Exogenous Input and Estimator

 So, the second term above becomes an Ito integral (similar to the third term)~\cite{lokka2004stochastic}.
-Additional formal technicalities in the above derivation as well as the definition of $\actionU_s$ in $\eqref{action}$, fall beyond the scope of this work and can be found in the relevant literature on generalized derivatives of Weiner processes~\cite{lokka2004stochastic,sobczyk2013stochastic}.
+Additional technicalities in the above derivation as well as the definition of $\actionU_s$ in \eqref{action}, fall beyond the scope of this work and can be found in the relevant literature on generalized derivatives of Wiener processes~\cite{lokka2004stochastic,sobczyk2013stochastic}.

-The two stochastic integrals on the right hand side of $\eqref{Linear SDE3}$ possess conceptually different roles in our setting because by the definition, the disturbance noise $\WeinerPP_s$ is unobservable, while we have a full knowledge of the Weiner \emph{signal} $\WeinerControl_s$ that we design and apply to the system as the control action.
+The two stochastic integrals on the right hand side of $\eqref{Linear SDE3}$ possess conceptually different roles in our setting because by the definition, the disturbance noise $\WeinerPP_s$ is unobservable, while we have a full knowledge of the Wiener \emph{signal} $\WeinerControl_s$ that we design and apply to the system as the control action.
 We leverage this knowledge in the design of the estimator in the next subsection.